What is Brand Equity?

 Brand Equity Examples

 In the bellow paragraphs we are going to explain the positive and negatives example of brand equity.

 Brand equity refers to the value added to the same product under a particular brand.
 This makes one product preferable over others.
 This is brand equity which makes a brand superior or inferior to that of others.

 Apple is the best example of brand equity.
 Although all product of this brand has similar features, the loyalty, demand and price premium is higher than other similar brands.

 Many other social networking websites came and gone; however, Facebook is quite consistent.
 Facebook has managed to attain brand loyal customers that most of its users do not even look at other social media platforms.

-- Maggi: Though there was a long ban over the flagship noodle product of Maggi in India, the product had huge demand even after its re-launching in the market.
-This positive example is the best to represent that how strong brand equity can help an organization cope with different market situations.
+Though there was a long ban over the flagship noodle product of Maggi in India, the product had huge demand even after its re-launching in the market.
+Maggi is the best positive example to represent how strong brand equity can help an organization cope with different market situations.

 Goldman Sachs an investment bank and financial service company lost its brand value when people realized its role in the 2008 financial crisis and took 10 years to recover its reputation.

 From 2009 to 2011 Toyota recalled almost 9 million cars due to unintended acceleration and anti-lock brake software issues.

 Oil and gas brand Shell Oil spilled in the Nigeria delta damaged its brand equity.